-From the views from CON1 and NGO1, the most relevant policy for a CE transition in Colombia is the 'Policy of Sustainable Production and Consumption' (MADS n.d.).
-Although this policy has been considered as the most comprehensive in LAC, there are some concerns regarding the contradictions between this policy and some policies supporting economic plans, for example, the strategy to support mining activities through incentives (OCDE/ECLAC 2014).
+From the views from CON1 and NGO1, the most relevant policy for a CE transition in some concerns regarding the contradictions between this policy and some policies supporting economic plans, for example, the strategy to support mining activities through incentives (OCDE/ECLAC 2014).
 This policy is one of the bases to evaluate the proposed enabling framework, throughout this chapter.